aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/xps-image-manipulation/add-tiled-image/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure that you have the following prerequisites in place:
 1. Java Development Kit (JDK): Make sure you have JDK installed on your system.
-2. Aspose.Page for Java: Download and install Aspose.Page for Java from the [official website](https://releases.aspose.com/page/java/).
+2. Aspose.Page for Java: Download and install Aspose.Page for Java from the [website](https://releases.aspose.com/page/java/).
 3. Your Document Directory: Choose or create a directory where you want to save your XPS document.
 ## Import Packages
 In your Java project, import the necessary packages to utilize Aspose.Page functionalities: